Caenorhabditis tropicalis

 Caenorhabditis tropicalis is a species of Caenorhabditis nematodes, belonging to the Elegans super-group and Elegans group within the genus.
 It is a close relative of C. wallacei.
 C. tropicalis is collected frequently in tropical South America, Caribbean islands, and various islands in the Indian and Pacific Oceans from rotting fruit, flowers and stems.
-C. tropicalis was referred to as “C. sp.
-11” prior to 2014.
+C. tropicalis was referred to as "C. sp.
+11" prior to 2014.

 Anatomy

-The mean body lengths of adult hermaphroditic and adult male C. tropicalis were calculated as 1378.63µm and 992.85µm, respectively, making C. tropicalis males and hermaphrodites on average larger than other hermaphroditic species like C. elegans and C. briggsae.
+The mean body lengths of adult hermaphroditic and adult male C. tropicalis were calculated as 1378.63 μm and 992.85 μm, respectively, making C. tropicalis males and hermaphrodites on average larger than other hermaphroditic species like C. elegans and C. briggsae.

 Spicule shape

 The spicules of C. tropicalis males consist of a long, slender, pointed, and simple morphology, which is a common feature among Caenorhabditis species outside of the Elegans super-group (with the exception of C. japonica and C. afra).

 Reproduction

 C. tropicalis demonstrates a hermaphroditic mode of reproduction.
 Similar to C. elegans and C. briggsae, androdioecious populations of C. tropicalis are made up of protandrous hermaphrodites (XX sex chromosome karyotype) and X0 males.
 These three species are not each other's closest relatives, supporting the independent evolutionary origins of hermaphroditism and androdioecy.
 The self-fertile hermaphroditic reproductive strategy of these species is an example of convergent evolution.